Payment routing 101: definition, process, rules, and workflow

 This 'behind-the-scenes' logic uses predefined rules and dynamic data points such as card type, issuing bank, currency, transaction value, location, or historical provider performance.
 The goal is to increase the chances of approval while balancing cost, speed, and reliability.

-For the customer, payment routing is invisible — they simply complete their purchase.
+For the customer, the intelligent payment routing process is invisible — they simply complete their purchase.
 For the business, however, it’s a powerful optimisation lever.
 By implementing smart routing, companies can:

 • Boost acceptance rates by directing payments to providers with the highest approval probability.